sbellity/aura-express/README.md

 	  widget: "body"
 	});

-This starts the app by saying that it should search widgets everywhere in the `body` of your HTML document.
+This starts the app by saying that it should search for widgets anywhere in the `body` of your HTML document.

 ### Creating a Widget

-By default widgets are looked after in a directory called `widgets/` that should be at the same level as your HTML document.
+By default widgets are retreived from a directory called `widgets/` that must be at the same level as your HTML document.

-Let's say that we want to create an "hello" widget.
-To do that we need to create a `hello/` directory in the `widgets/`.
+Let's say we want to create an "hello" widget.
+To do that we need to create a `widgets/hello/` directory

-This directory should contains:
+This directory must contain:

 - A `main.js` file.
 It will bootstrap and describe the widget.
 It is mandatory, no matter how small it can be.
 - All the other files that your widget needs (models, templates, …).